[3.10] Complete Cobra Lash Assassin Guide | >10m Shaper DPS | All content | Noob Friendly | Video

 Fenumus' Weave.
 These gloves are BiS for Cobra Lash, because of the high damage boost they provide.

-It's best to socket your other auras into the gloves, because any support gems you include will increase the mana cost of the Aspect of the Spider Skill.
+It's best to socket something into the gloves which will not be able to support the Aspect of the Spider Aura, because any support gems you include can increase the mana cost of the Aspect of the Spider Skill.
 This is an aura by the way, so you only need to trigger it once and it will stay active until you die.

 These are mine for example: